Back to Rock Island

 Summary

 William Van Arsdale worked side-by-side with Ingrid Marie Elstar on a farm established by Josiah Newkirk in the village of Bergen, established by the Dutch in 1660 as part of the New Netherlands colony.
 It lay across the river from New Amsterdam, later New York City.
 Van Arsdale had come from Holland in 1679 under an indentured servant agreement with Newkirk.
-Elstar was a Lenape woman forced into servitude by the village elders after she was convicted of loitering in old Bergen Square and exiled by her Native community.
-It was also widely rumored that her father was an escaped enslaved African.
-The Newkirks were kind to her and paid her a fair wage as well as room and board.
-After a time, she was also hired as a cook at the Dutch Academy, roasting maize for the white children.
+Elstar was a Lenape woman who did housekeeping for the Newkirks and cooked at the Academy, roasting maize for the white children.
+She was once pilloried for loitering in old Bergen Square, and it was also widely rumored that her father was an escaped enslaved African.
+The Newkirks paid her a scant wage and provided her with a place to sleep in the warm rafters of their colonial home.

-As the history unfolded, Van Arsdale and Elstar fell deeply in love and sought to marry.
+As the story unfolded, Van Arsdale and Elstar fell deeply in love and sought to marry.
 The elders of the Dutch Reformed Church did not approve of the proposed marriage and refused to sanction the union or allow the couple to live in wedlock within the Village of Bergen.
 But Van Arsdale and Elstar had many friends in the African community, composed mostly of enslaved people forced to work in building and farming in Bergen and who had established their own church and community in the swampy marshlands, adjacent to the old Indian village of Communipaw, on the southeastern shores of the Palisades, along the North River at the place where Henry Hudson first coveted the land and its riches.
+From this community, as well as from Elstar’s Native community, Van Arsdale and Elstar learned of forests to the north, where nature consecrated the unions of those who did not know the Christian god.

-Van Arsdale and Elstar were married at the African church, and Van Arsdale, who had finished his period of indentured servitude, was offered a small parcel of land in the south of Bergen, outside of the stockade village.
-Van Arsdale had to travel to Albany in early October 1689 (as known from the colonial records) to secure the deed for the property, and his young wife waited impatiently for his return.
-After three weeks, Van Arsdale returned early one morning, joyous with deed in hand and stopped at the Academy, where Ingrid Marie should have been preparing breakfast, in the hopes of finding his wife.
+When Van Arsdale finished his period of indentured servitude, he was offered a small parcel of land in the south of Bergen, outside of the stockade village.
+Van Arsdale had to travel to Albany to secure the deed for the property, and his young wife waited impatiently for his return.
+After three weeks, Van Arsdale returned early one morning, joyous with deed in hand and stopped at the Academy, where Ingrid Marie should have been preparing breakfast, in the hopes of finding his beloved.
 She wasn’t there.
 Frantic, he went from door to door, asking for her.
-There were rumors that she was last seen in Bergen Square talking with some Dutch West India traders, who had wandered up from Communipaw in search of pleasure.
-He received the horrible news about the riotous British soldiers who had rampaged through Bergen and the disappearance of Ingrid Marie.
-He mounted his horse and took off down the old Communipaw road in search of his beloved.
-As far as anyone thus far knows, neither Ingrid Marie Elstar nor William Van Arsdale were ever heard from again.
+There were rumors that she was last seen in Bergen Square talking with some Dutch West India Company soldiers, who had wandered up from Communipaw in search of pleasure.
+He mounted his horse and took off down the old Communipaw road in search of Elstar.
+According to the legend, as far as anyone thus far knows, neither Ingrid Marie Elstar nor William Van Arsdale were ever heard from again.

 Hillside College - Sometime in the mid-2000s